 • Frequency: Daily prices are fetched and resampled to monthly frequency for signal computation.
 Daily granularity is retained for drawdown and NAV calculations.

-• Refresh cycle: Price data is refreshed daily via an automated pipeline.
+• Refresh cycle: Price data is refreshed daily.
 Signals are recomputed at the end of each month.

-• Rebalancing: Monthly, on the last trading day of each calendar month.
+• Rebalancing: Monthly, on the last trading day of each calendar month (unless the strategy’s original rule specifies a different frequency, in which case we preserve it).

 • Signal timing: Signals are computed using end-of-month closing prices.
 The resulting allocation is applied to the following month.
-For example, a signal dated February 28 uses complete February data and determines what you hold during March.
+A signal dated Feb 28 uses complete February data and determines what you hold during March.

 • No look-ahead bias: Signals use only data that was available at the time of computation.
+FRED revisions are treated as vintage-aware where applicable.
 No future data leaks into past decisions.

 • Starting NAV: Normalized to $100 at the beginning of each backtest.